OmiShrestha/matcha-shop/README.md

 # matcha-shop
-A simple webpage for a matcha shop
+A simple webpage for a local matcha shop.

 Syra's Matcha Shop
 This project is a webpage for Syra's Matcha Shop.
 It is a static website built using HTML, CSS, and JavaScript.
 The website provides information about the menu, business hours, contact details, and a brief about the shop.